 - 2 tablespoons chopped basil

-In a wide pot or Dutch oven over medium-high heat add the oil.
-Working in batches, sear the chicken until browned (about 3 – 4 minutes per side).
+- Set the pressure cooker to saute and heat the oil.
+Working in batches, sear the chicken until for about 3 – 4 minutes per side or until golden brown.
 Transfer the chicken to a plate; set aside.

 - Add the onions and saute for about 3 minutes or until the onions start to soften (add additional oil if needed).
 Add the carrots, bell peppers and garlic and cook for about 2 minutes. until they melt.
 Add the oregano, thyme and Italian seasoning and cook for 1 minute or until fragrant.